ANUcybernetics/panic/priv/static/md/about.md

 - the text/images it's generating now seem to be "semantically stable"; will it ever move on to a different thing?
-- is it predictable which initial prompts lead to a "stuck" trajectory?
+- can we predict in advance which initial prompts lead to a "stuck" trajectory?

 ### has it done this before?